Geometric rigidity of simple modules for algebraic groups: Proof of Theorem 1

 \subsubsection{Generalities on tensor products of fields}

 The literature already contains a number of results about the tensor product $A:=K\otimes_k E$ of general field extensions $K/k$ and $E/k$.
 For example, it is a result of Grothendieck, in generalised form by Sharp \cite{Sha77} that $\dim(K\otimes_k E)=\min(\mathrm{tr.deg}(K/k),\mathrm{tr.deg}(E/k))$.
-Furthermore Grothendieck proved in \cite[Lem.~6.7.1.1]{EGAIV65} that if one of the extensions is finite, then $A$ is Cohen-Macauley.
+Furthermore Grothendieck proved in \cite[Lem.~6.7.1.1]{EGAIV} that if one of the extensions has finite type, then $A$ is Cohen-Macauley.
 This has been generalised in at least two directions: in \cite[Lem.~2.2]{BK02} weakening the hypotheses to demanding $A$ be noetherian; and in \cite[I.Thm.~2]{watanabe} strengthening the conclusion to saying $A$ is Gorenstein.
-(Recall that a zero-dimensional commutative local noetherian ring $A$ is \emph{Gorenstein} if one of the following equivalent conditions holds \cite[Prop.
-21.5]{Eisenbud}: $A$ has a simple socle as a left $A$-module; $A$ is self-injective.
-Or if $A$ is a $k$-algebra then equivalently $A$ is self-dual over $A$, that is, $A\cong \Hom_k(A,k)$.)

 A \emph{simply truncated polynomial algebra (STP algebra)} over a field $k$ is an algebra of the form

 with $a_1\geq a_2 \geq \cdots\geq a_n$ \cite[Ch.
 1]{rasala}.
 Let $x_i$ denote the image of $X_i$ in $A$.
 Then $A$ is a local ring, with maximal ideal $\m$ generated by the $x_i$.
 It is clear that if $A$ is an STP algebra then, for any field extension $E/k$, $A_E = A\otimes_k E$ is an STP algebra over $E$.